Teenage Cancer Trust Stories: Chloe

 Chloe shared her story of being treated on the Teenage Cancer Trust unit, Dr.PAWPAW's official charity partner, and offers a glimpse into the remarkable support system that surrounded her during this challenging chapter of her life.

-Chloe Ponder (23), from Bury St Edmonds, was 21 when she was diagnosed with germ cell tumour of her left ovary in May 2018.
+Chloe (23), from Bury St Edmonds, was 21 when she was diagnosed with germ cell tumour of her left ovary in May 2018.
 She was treated on the Teenage Cancer Trust unit at Addenbrooke’s Hospital.

 Chloe said: “I had a really bad stomach ache one day, but I didn’t think anything of it.
 I’ve had IBS since I was six-months-old, so having stomach ache was nothing new for me.
 I stopped opening my bowels and I was given different laxatives to try.
 Nothing was happening and after 18 days of me not going to the toilet, the doctor sent me to the hospital.